Mukesh61/mukesh61.github.io/projects.md

   1. Efficient Data Integration: Successfully established an automated pipeline using AWS Glue Python Shell jobs for CDC-based incremental data ingestion from Parquet files into AWS Redshift.
   2. Leveraged Parquet's efficient compression and Redshift's columnar storage for optimal storage utilization and query performance.
   3. Delivered a reliable data warehouse that supports analytical workloads and business intelligence reporting on Encompass data.

+### **8. Overpayment Tracking System**
+- **Objective:** Worked as a Backend Developer in a Healthcare Overpayment System, focusing on optimizing and maintaining backend database operations.
+Designed and enhanced stored procedures, optimized SQL queries, and managed reporting table changes to improve system efficiency and data integrity.
+- **Tech Stack:** IBM DB2, SQL, Store Procedure, Python and AssistEdge Automation
+- **Outcome:**
+  1. Developed and optimized DB2 stored procedures to handle healthcare overpayment transactions efficiently.
+  2. Optimized SQL queries to improve system performance and reduce processing time.
+  3. Designed and implemented reporting table changes to enhance data accuracy and reporting capabilities.
+  4. Worked closely with business analysts to understand requirements and implement database solutions.
+  5. Ensured data consistency and integrity while handling large datasets in the healthcare domain.

 [Go Back to Home](/)